vmagelo/msdocs-django-three-azure-services/README.md

 ### Tip 9 - Managed Identity with Azure PostgresSQL

 It's tricky.
 Trickier than managed identity with storage.
 The goal is to avoid having to specify a password and let Azure take care of it.
 Think about the previous App Service / PostgreSQL tutorial where we set DBPASS as a configuration parameter for the App Service.
-We wan to avoid that.
+We want to avoid that.

 Some references: